ink1/af-user/README.md

 1. Set 'custom_bucket' to your own bucket replacing "alces-flight-abcdefghijklnmop"
 1. Set 'addr' to your own email notification address

-Go to AWS Lambda console and create 'cf-create' function with S3 trigger monitoring your user bucket ("AF-users-eu-west-2" in our case)

 ### cf-create lambda

+Go to AWS Lambda console and create 'cf-create' function with S3 trigger monitoring your user bucket ("AF-users-eu-west-2" in our case) for 'cf-create' suffix.

 * Suffix: cf-create
 * Prefix: home/